 Narcissists can cause severe problems in your life.
 The consequences of their behavior can affect us severely before we even become aware of it.

-Is there the right answer on how to tell a narcissist goodbye?
+Do you need help on how to tell a narcissist goodbye?

-How to recognize a narcissistic person
+How to recognize a narcissistic person?

 Narcissism is a personality disorder with some easily noticeable traits.
 However, some of them are not so easy to observe quickly.
 But once you get familiar with these traits, you’ll be able to recognize their psychological profile and behavioral patterns.
-Often they are being referred to as narcissistic sociopaths, since their total lack in empathy.
+Often they are being referred to as narcissistic sociopaths, since their total lack of empathy.

 1. They are highly manipulative – they will use you to complete their goals by playing with your emotions.
 They do not restrain from lying